Fighting for Florida: Accomplishments

 At Cape Canaveral Air Force Station, the Eastern Space Launch Range has experienced consistent growth through the continued effort to support public-private partnerships and support for the latest phase of the National Security Space Launch program.
 Through Rubio’s hard work, Polar Orbit launches have returned to the Florida coast for the first time in decades.

 Naval Station Mayport was near the brink of closure following the 2007 retirement of the USS Kennedy, but through Rubio’s efforts in the Senate, Mayport will soon be home to more ships than ever before.
+And in 2012, Rubio ensured the Navy did not set an early retirement for several Ticonderoga Class Cruisers, four of which were stationed at the Naval Station in Mayport.

-Rubio has also been outspoken in pressing the President and the Department of Defense to fully rebuild Tyndall Air Force Base.
+Rubio has also been outspoken in pressing Presidents and the Department of Defense to fully rebuild Tyndall Air Force Base.
 He understands the unique qualities that make Tyndall a valuable asset -- not just for Florida, but for our entire nation’s military’s readiness and strength.
 Thanks to Rubio’s efforts working directly with the Air Force, the service is committed to fully rebuilding the base.
 Additionally, with continued congressional support, the Air Force plans to make Tyndall the home to three new squadrons of F-35 fighters.
 As Rubio said at the time, it is “great news not only for national security, but also for the people of Florida.”
 Using his position on the Senate Committee on Appropriations, Rubio will continue to fight for the long-term recovery of the Panhandle and our military families.

-The devastation caused by Hurricane Michael wreaked havoc on Northwest Florida’s labor market, nearly derailing the U.S. Coast Guard’s contract to build the Offshore Patrol Cutter (OPC) contract with Panama City-based Eastern Shipbuilding.
+The devastation caused by Hurricane Michael wreaked havoc on Northwest Florida’s labor market, nearly derailing the U.S. Coast Guard’s contract to build the Offshore Patrol Cutter (OPC) with Panama City-based Eastern Shipbuilding.
 Rubio worked with the Coast Guard, the administration, and his colleagues to secure contract flexibility, saving thousands of local jobs and keeping the OPC on schedule.

 Rubio also facilitated a historic land exchange at Navy Outlying Field, Naval Air Station, Whiting Field, Florida, which became law in 2015 and provided a unique opportunity to benefit both Escambia County and the U.S. Navy.